 Bobcat Student Orientation (BSO) connects you with the people and resources you'll need to transition into OHIO with confidence.
 During this required two-day event, faculty, staff, and orientation leaders will teach you about the curriculum and the requirements for your major.
 You must attend orientation even if you did so at your previous institution.

-Before orientation, you should review the Undergraduate Catalog 2018-2019 to learn about available courses.
+Before orientation, you should review the Undergraduate Catalog 2019-2020 (coming soon!) to learn about available courses.
 Bobcat Student Orientation includes registering for courses.